 These lazy days on Après Tout, drifting through some of the most languidly beautiful landscapes and offset with just the right amount of cultural stimulation, will surely work their magic and leave you feeling renewed and replenished.
 The countryside, the culture and the cuisine really are the stuff of which dreams are made and when you surface at the end of a memorable week, you will probably find yourself wanting to dream again.

 ► Make an enquiry to get a firm quotation for this or any other hotel barge for the time of year that interests you.

-Barge Cruising Region – Camargue and Mediterranean Coast
+Barge Cruising – The Ouche Valley and Dijon

-Hotel barges often collect and return guests to a pre-agreed hotel.
-French international airports are located at Toulouse and Paris-Charles de Gaulle and there are European-flight airports at Carcassonne, Montpellier and Lyon.
-There are also TGV express train stations at Avignon, Montpellier and Toulouse; and many other towns in the region have railway connections.
+Hotel barges often collect and return guests to a pre-agreed Paris or Dijon hotel.
+The primary French international airport is at Paris-Charles de Gaulle and there is a European-flight airport at Dole.
+There are also TGV express train stations at Montbard, Dijon, near Dole and Le Cruesot (near Montchanin); and many other towns in the region have railway connections.